Swizpig/ZGloom/README.md

 # TODO

 * Backend of the renderer is mostly mine, and is flaky.
 There's Z-fighting that doesn't exist in the original, for instance
-* Object scaling not done
 * Sound is deafening on occasion, need variable volume playback and priority system
 * Some monsters are missing their logic still
-* Incomplete HUD and no way to actually die yet
+* Incomplete HUD and infinite lives currently
-* No in-game options
+* Very basic in-game menu
 * No defender sub-game
 * LibXMP's MED playback isn't great on some tunes